Pangnirtung: Education

 Post secondary-studies opportunities can be made through Nunavut Arctic College's Community Learning Centre.

 Recreation

 Aksayuk Arena is a sports and recreational centre.

 Transportation

-Like all Nunavut communities Pangnirtung is a fly-in community with no road access to the rest of Nunavut.
+Like all Nunavut communities, Pangnirtung is a fly-in community with no road access to the rest of Nunavut.
 Pangnirtung Airport provides the only viable means of access.
-There are gravel roads in the community and residents use SUV's, pickup trucks, 4-wheel ATV's and snowmobiles.
+There are gravel roads in the community, and residents use SUVs, pickup trucks, 4-wheel ATVs and snowmobiles.

 Places of worship

 Two churches can be found in Pangnirtung: